 On admission to a hospital; preparation for surgery; as part of a medical examination; or when evaluating a new pregnancy.
 It may be done if you have tummy or back pain, frequent or painful urination, or blood in the urine

-Sample of urine (20-50 mls) in a sterile container; the first urine passed in the morning is the most valuable
+Sample of urine (20-50 mls) in a sterile container; the first urine passed in the morning is preferred.

 This test identifies and measures some of the by-products of normal and abnormal metabolism, cells, cell fragments, and bacteria in urine.
 Urine is produced by the kidneys, which filter wastes out of the blood, help regulate the amount of water in the body, and conserve proteins, electrolytes, and other compounds that the body can reuse.
 Anything that is not needed is excreted in the urine.